 Can You Mix Bleach And Baking Soda For Cleaning?

-Last Updated on September 2, 2021 by Emma W. Thomas
+Last Updated on August 5, 2023 By Emma W. Thomas

 What Happens When You Mix Baking Soda And Bleach?

-Mixing bleach and baking soda improve the abrasion quality of the resulting solution.
+Mixing bleach and baking soda improves the abrasion quality of the resulting solution.
 When baking soda is added to bleach, it adds some grit, making the solution a better abrasive.
 This solution also has better cleaning properties when used on stained and discolored surfaces.

 When mixing bleach and baking soda at home, ensure you are using a new baking soda packet that has not been opened.
 This step is essential in ensuring you don’t use baking soda contaminated with other substances that react with bleach.